 How To Beat the Odds

-There’s something seriously wrong with the way most companies conceive, design and implement their strategic growth plans if, as most studies say, only 1-in-10 strategic growth plans meet expectations.
+There’s something seriously wrong with the way most companies conceive, design and implement their strategic growth plans if, as most studies say, only 1-in-10 growth strategies meet expectations.
 Companies need to do things differently if they want to succeed with their strategic plans.

 Three Ways to Think Bigger for Strategic Growth

-We believe leadership teams often have too narrow a scope at the beginning of the strategic growth planning process.
-To accelerate strategic growth, they need to think bigger.
+We believe leadership teams often have too narrow a scope at the beginning of the strategic planning process.
+To accelerate growth, leaders need to think bigger.

 1. Start with Your Customer’s Customer, Not with Yourself

 Instead of focusing inward on what the company can achieve , think externally about what matters most to your customer’s customer.
 What do they need and want to thrive.

 Let’s say you’re in the business of designing, manufacturing, and selling automobiles.
 You have a top-selling sedan, but the competition is quickly catching up by replicating the features that put you at the head of the pack.
 You could continue to invest in a sleeker car with more high-end gadgets, but you wonder if this is the right way to go.
 What is your target market calling out for?

 Until your go-to-market strategy makes sense for your target market, it is difficult to accelerate growth.